n0xa/m5stick-nemo/README.md

 * If your device has an SD Card reader with a FAT filesystem formatted card inserted, the usernames and passwords will be logged to nemo-portal-creds.txt on the SD Card for you to peruse later.
 * SD Card support is only enabled by default on the M5Stack Cardputer platform.
 It can be enabled on M5Stick devices but an SD Card reader must be built and attached to the front panel pin header.
 * NEMO Portal is only for use on professional engagements with a valid scope of work, educational or demonstration purposes.
 Storage, sale, or use of personal information without consent is against the law. 🤓

+## Bad USB win-chrm_C_stealer payload
+This payload in Bad USB menu, decrypt Google Chrome cookies in Windows and sends them to a spawned NEMO HTTP Server, you will be able to download them later connecting to the respective AP and importing them in Cookie-Editor, having access to all sites on which was performed authentication in the victim browser even if the authentication process involved a second factor.
+### Requirements on the victim machine:
+* Windows
+* Google Chrome
+* Internet connection

 ## Install from M5Burner
 This is the absolute easiest way to get NEMO